electrikmilk/cherrilang.org/language/definitions.md

 ## Name

-This definition is not widely supported.
-Defines the name of your Shortcut alternative to the file name.
+This will be used as the name of the resulting Shortcut file.

 ```
-#define name Test
+#define name My Shortcut
 ```

 ## Version